ZeroMaster9/Vehicle_Detection/README.md

 # Vehicle_Detection
-This project has a Vehicle detection in a live video via YOLO V3 Library in MatLab
+This project has a Vehicle detection in any live video via YOLO V3 Library in MatLab